The perfect start of your studies

 During the first semester: hang in there

 As soon as you have gained an initial overview and have arrived in the semester, you need to keep at it!
 Here, too, the departments and study areas offer a lot of support.
 In the mechanical engineering department, for example, an additional mathematics support course (MSK) is offered by the mechanical engineering student body, which takes place during the first semester.
-At the Department of Law and Economics, the OWO transitions directly into an introductory study phase that extends over the entire winter semester.

 Scientific work – from research to scientific writing – is an important foundation for all courses and fields of study.
 It is hardly ever a topic at school, which means that working scientifically also has to be learned first.
 If you find this difficult, the TU Darmstadt also offers various options.